 - What is the minimum frequency for performing split sample analysis each calendar year?

 Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
 This course is also appropriate for medical laboratory science students and pathology residents.

-Author information: Sheryl A. Whitlock, MA.Ed, MT(ASCP)BB is the owner of ARK Laboratory Consulting, LLC and a part time technical consultant for McKesson.
+Author information: Sheryl A. Whitlock, MA.Ed, MT(ASCP)BB is the owner of ARK Laboratory Consulting, LLC, and works as a technical consultant for various laboratories.
 Sheryl served as the laboratory coordinator for the Student Health Services Laboratory at the University of Delaware for 15 years.
 Sheryl received her Master’s degree in Education from Arcadia University in Glenside, Pennsylvania.
-She has more than 35 years of experience in laboratory science to include management, education, and hands-on bench experience.
-She has written and published textbooks and laboratory manuals as well as having contributed to numerous online and print articles in the field of laboratory medicine.
+She has more than 35 years of experience in laboratory science, including management, education, and hands-on bench experience.
+She has written and published textbooks and laboratory manuals, as well as having contributed to numerous online and print articles in the field of laboratory medicine.

 Author information: Zoe Zorka holds a Doctorate in Business Administration and a Master's of Business Administration with an emphasis on statistics.
 She has worked as a technical writer and systems process engineer for the last several years, focusing on regulatory compliance, business development, and training for franchise businesses.
 She specializes in OSHA regulations and health code compliance.
 She resides in Salt Lake City, Utah.